-- 1) Spatial Targeting Strategy: In addition to identifying and targeting conservation and management actions that maximize net ecosystem service delivery, and the project should also benefit APNEP communities where possible.
-As such, one of the first APNEP initiatives to be undertaken with IIJA funding is a spatial analysis that will provide guidance for strategic siting of projects.
-Area selection based on 1) suitability for conservation and management actions relative to natural resources of CCMP focus and 2) likelihood to support resilience of communities will help ensure that IIJA investments have maximum benefit for CCMP implementation and adhere to federal guidance on use of funds.
-The short timeline to begin IIJA project implementation means APNEP must start with guidance based on currently available information and best available technical advice.
-So that implementation can begin within the year, the Science and Technical Advisory Committee (STAC) has provided initial guidance on the criteria and spatially explicit information that can be used to characterize site suitability relative to SAV, living shorelines, and local communities.
-The next step is to work with the PSC to refine the STAC initial guidance, compile targeted spatial data sets, develop spatial analysis models/algorithms, and create preliminary maps for LC and Citizen Advisory Committee feedback. - 2) Estuarine Spatial Planning Assessment: A comprehensive spatial plan for the Albemarle-Pamlico estuarine system (APES) has never been attempted, despite the region's challenges arising from many diverse uses of estuarine waterscapes, declining water quality and vulnerable coastal habitats, and significant threats associated with adverse weather impacts.
+- 1) Spatial Targeting Strategy: In addition to identifying and targeting conservation and management actions that maximize net ecosystem service delivery, a unique federal funding requirement is that 40% of the BIL allocation should directly benefit disadvantaged communities.
+As such, one of the first APNEP initiatives to be undertaken with BIL funding is a spatial analysis that will provide guidance for strategic siting of projects.
+Area selection based on 1) suitability for conservation and management actions relative to natural resources of CCMP focus and 2) likelihood to support resilience of disadvantaged communities will help ensure that BIL investments have maximum benefit for CCMP implementation and adhere to federal guidance on use of funds.
+The short timeline to begin BIL project implementation means APNEP must start with guidance based on currently available information and best available technical advice.
+So that implementation can begin within the year, the Science and Technical Advisory Committee (STAC) has provided initial guidance on the criteria and spatially explicit information that can be used to characterize site suitability relative to SAV, living shorelines, and disadvantaged communities.
+The next step is to work with the PSC to refine the STAC initial guidance, compile targeted spatial data sets, develop spatial analysis models/algorithms, and create preliminary maps for LC and Citizen Advisory Committee feedback. - 2) Estuarine Spatial Planning Assessment: A comprehensive spatial plan for the Albemarle-Pamlico estuarine system (APES) has never been attempted, despite the region's challenges arising from many diverse uses of estuarine waterscapes, declining water quality and vulnerable coastal habitats, and significant threats associated with adverse climate change impacts.
 Problems resulting from competing and expanding uses are rapidly increasing and include user conflicts, environmental degradation, and regulatory inefficiencies.
 Estuarine spatial planning directly aligns with the APNEP's ecosystem-based management principles and can advance the region's ability to meet current and future demands for ecosystem services from the system.
 Like established land-use planning practices, techniques for estuarine spatial planning seek to identify and define all existing and emerging human activities that are compatible or incompatible, assess the individual and collective impacts of those activities on ecological integrity and ecosystem service provisioning, and determine the optimal spatial and temporal uses of areas to maximize net gains in achieving economic, environmental, and social objectives.
-Additionally, integrating available geographic information system (GIS) data on environmental change scenarios, including sea-level rise vulnerability assessments, expands the utility of estuarine spatial planning to support coastal resilience decision making.
-With IIIA funding, APNEP will initiate the development of a spatial plan for APES by conducting an inventory of uses of estuarine waterscapes and assessing associated interactions with natural resources of CCMP focus, including impacts to ecosystem services.
+Additionally, integrating available geographic information system (GIS) data on climate change scenarios, including sea-level rise vulnerability assessments, expands the utility of estuarine spatial planning to support coastal resilience decision making.
+With BIL funding, APNEP will initiate the development of a spatial plan for APES by conducting an inventory of uses of estuarine waterscapes and assessing associated interactions with natural resources of CCMP focus, including impacts to ecosystem services.
 The first step is to work with the PSC to develop a detailed scope of work, including goals, objectives, and deliverables.

-Progress to Date: The STAC devoted their winter 2023 workshop to jumpstart the project through breakout sessions devoted to identifying known datasets of select targeted resources (wetlands, SAV) and the leading stressors associated with those resources.
+Progress to Date: STAC devoted their winter 2023 workshop to jumpstart the project through breakout sessions devoted to identifying known datasets of select targeted resources (wetlands, SAV) and the leading stressors associated with those resources.
 The Project Steering Committee held their inaugural (virtual) meeting in September 2023.